-Even though a freight broker is entrusting your trucks and drivers with their customers’ shipments, you’re on the hook if they’re not trustworthy, financially strong or a performance-focused operator.
+Even though a freight broker is entrusting your trucks and drivers with their customers’ shipments, you’re on the hook if they’re not trustworthy, financially strong or a performance-focused owner-operator.
 Here are the top six questions to ask before you take on a job with a new freight brokerage.

 Is the freight broker financially stable and able to pay its carriers?

 Perform a credit check to find out if they are profitable and how quickly they pay vendors.
 Are there any liens, lawsuits or legal judgments against them?
 If you turn up financial problems, keep your distance.
-Better to build an ongoing relationship with a brokerage that has been growing steadily in revenues, staff, technology and capabilities over the years.
+Better to build an ongoing relationship with a freight brokerage that has been growing steadily in revenues, staff, technology and capabilities over the years.
 In a 2014 survey by Penske Logistics, chief executives of third-party logistics companies predicted the 3PL industry would grow 6.5% per year over the next three years and that their own businesses would grow by more than 10% at the same time.
 If their results are underperforming industry expectations, that’s a red flag.

 Do they have a federal property broker license issued by the Federal Motor Carrier Safety Administration (FMCSA) and broker authority?
 Do they have a freight broker bond?
 A $75,000 surety bond is required by law for all brokers, providing protection for carriers in the event that a broker fails to pay freight charges.
 Check out the FMCSA’s searchable database to see if a freight broker is properly licensed and bonded.